Manishchauhan7/Motion/README.md

 - Cover image of each document 🖼️
 - Recover deleted files 🔄📄

-## ⚙️ Installation of Motion Note-Taaking
+## ⚙️ Installation of Motion Note-Taking

 1. **Fork this repository:** Click the Fork button in the top-right corner of this page to fork the repository.
 2. **Clone the repository:**